Edd Mann Developer

 }

-I found this method to be a very effective way of reversing a string, highlighting its benefits when processing large strings.
-The strings half-point is first calculated and then iterated over.
-Upon each iteration the upper half’s value (calculated by deducting the current position by the string length) is temporary stored and replaced by the lower half’s value.
-The temporary value then replaces the lower half’s value to finally result in a reversed string.
+I found this method to be a very effective way of reversing a string, particularly when processing large strings.
+The string’s half-point is first calculated and then iterated over.
+On each iteration, the upper half’s value (determined by subtracting the current index from the string’s length) is temporarily stored and swapped with the lower half’s value, resulting in a reversed string.

 10: Half-index recursion